rutopio/EmojiSalon/preprocess/README.md

 # Preprocessing Pipeline

-This directory contains scripts and data for preprocessing Twemoji assets into the JSON format used by Emoji Salon.
+This directory contains scripts and data for preprocessing Twemoji assets into the JSON format used by EmojiSalon.

 ## Overview